The Report

 behind which stares a face

-and sits a body in all ways like your own, that turns now as you turn.
+and sits a body in all ways like your own,

 I turn to work, to do what others in my building do.